KRFOSS/kali-docs/general-use/xfce-with-rdp/index.md

 author: ["gamb1t",]
 ---

 Kali Linux is supported on many different devices and systems.
 On some of those systems, you may only get a bare-bones install and occasionally may not have direct access to a GUI such as with WSL or Docker.
 One simple way to get access to a GUI for Kali is by installing Xfce and setting up RDP.
-This can be done either manually or with the script provided [here](https://gitlab.com/kalilinux/recipes/kali-scripts/-/blob/main/xfce4.sh), and can be seen below.
+This can be done either manually or with the script provided [here](https://gitlab.com/kalilinux/recipes/kali-scripts/-/blob/main/xfce4.sh), and can be seen below:

 ```plaintext
 #!/bin/sh